Between East and West: Annual ESA Meeting in Riga

 Global Head SeedGrowth at Bayer Division Crop Science

 In the spirit of ESA’s motto “Embracing the power of nature,” we eagerly used the excellent facilities and stimulating conference to show how we help nature bloom to its fullest.
 To increase seed potency, we call all our four areas of competencies into action: seed treatment products, coatings, equipment, and services – all of which add up to a holistic approach for every seed treatment need.
 As many booth visitors confirmed to me, this is a major benefit for our customers.
-Three of these competence areas in particular took center stage: Bayer SeedGrowth products, represented by VOTiVO™*, Bayer SeedGrowth coatings, represented by Peridiam™, and Bayer SeedGrowth equipment, represented by BaySTEP, our treater add-on.
+Three of these competence areas in particular took center stage: Bayer SeedGrowth products, Bayer SeedGrowth coatings, and Bayer SeedGrowth equipment.

 Our seed coatings colleagues were on site to answer any questions about Peridiam, which is made up of three major product lines and provides varied coating solutions tailored to different crops, climate conditions, and market needs.
 For example, the Quality line delivers top-notch plantability, whereas seed coatings from the Extra line are designed for seeds with exceptional constraints, like the treatment of frozen seed material.
 And the Active line comes with additional features to create more resistant young plants.
 Thanks to this simplified portfolio structure, customers around the globe can recognize at first glance which seed coating is the most suitable for their specific needs.